-Prerequisite : Completion of 30 or more units of transferable college credit including 6 units of transferable COMM; ENGL 001 with a minimum grade of B; an ability to work independently; and permission of the School Dean based on instructor availability Transferable to CSU

-An independent, monitored study program designed for students who have completed the available Communication Studies courses and wish to continue work in one of these areas: public speaking, interpersonal communication, or intercultural communication.
-Additionally students can work with an instructor in another specialized area of oral communication.
-The student and instructor together design an outlined program of study.
+Prerequisite: Completion of 30 or more units of transferable college credit including 6 units of transferable COMM; ENGL 001 with a minimum grade of B; an ability to work independently; and permission of the School Dean based on instructor availability Transferable to CSU offerings and wish to continue work in one of these areas, or work with an instructor in a specialized area of oral communication.
+The student and instructor design an outlined program of study.
 Students may take this course up to the maximum number of units over multiple semesters.